Linkedin

 Double degrees

 Added value: a differential element.
 When studying the Master's Degree in Human Resources, Work and Organisational Management, we offer the possibility of studying mobility programmes in Europe and South America, all of which are official programmes.
 It is an opportunity to improve your CV and grow professionally.
-We also have specific programmes for students from China and Erasmus+..
 Further information is available in the mobility tab and the Welcome Days.

 Access